HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 mine

-Always present, reckless smoking, filling empty rooms Split mind, naked walls, truly wishing it was you Racking scars on my soul, this a nice count
+13 Always present, reckless staring (smoking), feeling empty rooms +1 10 Racking scars on my soul, such a stealth move +4
-I'm never through with this, watchin' what you do
+12 Split mind, naked walls, truly wishing it was you 11 I'm never through with bliss, stalkin' what you do +1

 watching what you mean, watching what you do
+I'm never through with bliss, stalkin' what you do

+Omnipresent subject, no criminal intent